Maryland Student Loans

 Can you forget about your student loans?
 Sometimes.
 Forgiveness plans aren’t easy to come by, but they do exist.
 Certain individuals who are employed in fields presenting employment shortages have a greater chance of loan forgiveness.
 These plans aren’t something you can apply for and receive overnight.
 Rather, when the borrower pays on their loans in a timely manner for a certain length of time while working in the designated field, they can apply for partial or total forgiveness of the balance that is remaining on their loans.
 Generally, when approved, a certain percentage of the balance will be paid off by the government with each passing year.
 There is never a lump sum down payment that clears all of your debt.
 In the spring of 2014, MSNBC reported over 1.3 million students being in the forgiveness program, along with a combined $72 billion in student loan debt.

 Maryland’s biggest forgiveness program is for teachers who commit to working in low-income schools; this program is available through the federal government for those who meet strict qualifications.
 Another state-based program — the Janet L. Hoffman Maryland Loan Repayment Program for Teachers — aims to forgive a maximum of $30,000 over three years for teachers who work full-time, earned their degree at a Maryland school, and aren’t in default.

 Applying for a Student Loan in Maryland

 If you’re applying for federal loans, you must complete a FAFSA.
-More than 98 percent of students who submit the FAFSA do it over the Internet, according to U.S. News.
+Most students who submit the FAFSA do it over the internet.
 When you sit down to fill out your FAFSA, make sure you’re prepared with investment records, tax returns, W-2s, and any other qualifying income information.
 Single individuals who are under the age of 25 are generally considered to be dependents of their parents, but read the requirements carefully to determine your own status.